The Multnomah County Circuit Court has issued a preliminary injunction that stops enforcement of this regulation while the litigation proceeds.

 Mayor Wheeler’s goal is to eliminate the need for unsanctioned camping in the City of Portland.
 Vulnerable populations need to be connected to services via City and County shelter sites that will ultimately guide them into permanent housing.
 The Mayor and his team are steadfastly focused on developing these opportunities through Temporary Alternative Shelter Sites, Safe Rest Villages, County-led programs, and supporting our community-based partners.

-Not necessarily.
 The map shows only the restrictions on camping on public property and public right-of-way in Portland pursuant to Portland City Code 14A.50.020.C.2.
 The map does not show other limitations such as camping in the pedestrian use zone or the time and manner restrictions set forth in Portland City Code 14A.50.020.C.
 It also does not show other camping limitations imposed by state law or laws or rules of other jurisdictions (like trespassing).